dronesmith/Dronesmith-Cloud/forge_cloud.md

 		"error" : "message about the error."
 	}

-### Session
-Sessions are useful for obtaining current activity of a user, such as if the user is currently online, or if they are flying a drone or not.
-The session manager also handles authentication.
-Current authentication is basic and only requires an email and password.

-#### Log in / Log out

-To log a user in and start a session on your respective device, use the following request:

-	POST /session/authenticate

-	POST Body
-	{
-		email: String,
-		password: String
-	}

-The log in will return a public `User` object if sucessful.
-Else, an error message is returned.

-As is with basic authentication, the session only lasts as long as the application is running.
-Once the connection with the server ends, the session ends with it.
-To manually log out a user, simply send the same request with the `deauth` boolean set to true:

-	POST /session/authenticate

-	POST Body
-	{
-		deauth: true,
-		email: String,
-		password: String
-	}

-The response for a successful log out will be `{ "userData": null }`.

-#### Query a session

-Querying the user's session can be dones by sending the user's id.
-It returns the user's status

-	GET /session/

-Return **200**:

-	{
-		status: "active",
-		lastLogin: Date,
-		userData: {
-			...
-		}
-	}

-A `{ "status": "expired" }` indicates the user is currently not online.

-### User
+### User `/api/user/`
-The `/user/` endpoint provides information for querying user accounts.
-Currently, you may only query a restricted subset of user information via get requests.
+The user endpoint provides information for querying user accounts.
+Currently, you may only query a restricted subset of user information via GET requests.

 Here is the public schema:

+	id			: Unique identifier
 	email 		: String,
 	fullName 	: String <optional>,
 	company		: String <optional>,
-	kind 		: enumeration,
+	kind 		: Enumerated String,
+	Otherkind	: String
 	created 	: Date,
 	lastLogin 	: Date,
 	userAgent 	: String,
 	ipAddr		: String,
-	drones 		: [Drone] <optional>
+	drones 		: Array of [Drone] <optional>

 The userAgent property contains information about the browser and operating system the user used when they last logged in. ipAddr contains the last used IP address.